-When renting out a property, you want to make sure that you are getting consistent cash flow by keeping long-term tenants and having low vacancy rates.
+When renting out a property, you want to make sure that you are getting consistent cash flow by keeping long-term renters and having low vacancy rates.

-To catch interested tenants’ attention and make your existing ones renew their leases, one good strategy is to conduct property improvements.
-It’s your responsibility to maintain the rental space so your renters can consistently enjoy the home.
+To catch interested tenants’ attention and make existing ones renew their leases, one good strategy is to conduct rental property improvements.
+It’s your responsibility to maintain the rental property so your renters can consistently enjoy the home.

-You have to first think of a budget and stick to it.
-Don’t make the mistake of improving the rental property the same way you would the house you live in.
-Your renovation should correspond to what tenants are looking for.
+Property owners have to first think of a budget and stick to it.
+Don’t make the mistake of improving the rental property the same way you would the property you live in.
+Your renovation should correspond to what renters are looking for.

 Remember, as a landlord, your responsibility is to make your renters stay comfortable.
 Think of your target market and match the upgrade to their needs and desired functionality to protect your investment’s value.

-Here at KRS Holdings, we have put together 3 areas of the rental property that you can start making improvements to:
+Here at KRS Holdings, we have put together 3 areas of the rental property that a real estate investor can start making improvements to:

 - Trim trees and shrubs - Clipping tree branches and overgrown shrubs can make a big difference in improving your curb appeal

 - Paint the exterior - Fresh paint can entice potential renters to check out your rental.
 It can also make a big difference to your investment’s marketability.